 - Place the Chemex filter in the brewer with the multiple fold (3 layers) placed over the spout.
 Keep the single fold on the back half of the brewer.

 - Rinse the filter with hot water.
 This preheats the Chemex and removes the paper taste of the filter.
-Pour of the hot water out of the Chemex using the spout but keep the filter in place.
+Pour the hot water out of the Chemex using the spout but keep the filter in place.

 - Measure the coffee beans by weight and grind on a medium setting.
 Pour the ground coffee into the center of the Chemex filter and tare (zero out) the scale.